-A minimum of 48 credit hours ${\sf ENGL-1010\ English\ Literature\ -\!-} Prose\ Fiction$ ENGL-1020 English Literature - Poetry and Drama One of the following:

-ENGL-2060 Romantic and Victorian Literature

-ENGL-2070 Modernist Literature

-Twelve credit hours in literature from before the nineteenth century drawn from the following, including at least one of ENGL-2030, 2040, and 2050:

-ENGL-2030 Medieval Literature

-ENGL-2040 Renaissance Literature

-ENGL-2050 Restoration and Eighteenth-Century
+A minimum of 48 credit hours ENGL-1010 English Literature - Prose Fiction ENGL-1020 English Literature - Poetry and Drama One of the following: ENGL-2060 Romantic and Victorian Literature ENGL-2070 Modernist Literature Twelve credit hours in literature from before the nineteenth century drawn from the following, including at least one of ENGL-2030, 2040, and 2050: ENGL-2030 Medieval Literature ENGL-2040 Renaissance Literature ENGL-2050 Restoration and Eighteenth-Century Literature ENGL-3000 The History of the Book ENGL-3010 Shakespeare ENGL-3020 Studies in Sixteenth-Century Literature ENGL-3030 Studies in Seventeenth-Century Literature ENGL-3090 Studies in Medieval Literature PHIL/ENGL-3120 Dante - The Divine Comedy ENGL-4200 Revenge And, depending on the topic, ENGL-2950, 3950, or 4950 Topics in English English electives to reach a total of 48 credit hours for the major

-Literature

-ENGL-3000 The History of the Book

-ENGL-3010 Shakespeare

-ENGL-3020 Studies in Sixteenth-Century Literature

-ENGL-3030 Studies in Seventeenth-Century Literature

-ENGL-3090 Studies in Medieval Literature

-PHIL/ENGL-3120 Dante - The Divine Comedy

-ENGL-4200 Revenge

-And, depending on the topic, ENGL-2950, 3950, or 4950 Topics in English

-General electives:

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in ENGL-1010 and ENGL-1020 to declare a major in this field.

 6.2.
 English Major, Three-Year B.A.

-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours

-30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 18 credit hours of the major requirements Core Curriculum Requirements:
+30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program

-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity

-BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and
+9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements

-Theological Studies

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours
+BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following: BTS-2000 Introduction to Christianity BTS-2550 History of Christianity BTS-2720 Third World Theology BTS-2750 Introduction to Christian Ethics Twelve credit hours of electives in Biblical and Theological Studies Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above Humanities-6 credit hours

-Social Science-6 credit hours
+- Social Science-6 credit hours

-Science-6 credit hours
+- Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements: